dominique-mueller/project-stars-web/docs/setup/01_git_windows.md

 ### Step 2: Configure Git

 After the installation you need to configure Git.
-All you need to do is tell Git you user information.
-Please use the data you provided for your GitLab account.
-Open up your command line and run:
+All you need to do is tell Git you user information. *Please use the data you provided for your GitLab account.* Open up your command line and run:

 <pre>
 	git config --global user.name "[YOUR_USER_NAME]"
 	git config --global user.email "[YOUR_USER_EMAIL]"
 </pre>

-> Note: If you are behind a proxy, additional configuration may be required.